CityRider -

 The Fluid Freeride CityRider is available in United States from Fluid Freeride.

-Although we know Fluid Freeride best for high performance, well-known brands like Kaabo, Inokim and NAMI, Fluid themselves have been hiding a happy little secret: the Fluid Freeride CityRider.
+Although we know Fluid Freeride best for high performance, well-known brands like Kaabo, Inokim and NAMI, Fluid themselves have been hiding a happy little secret: the Fluid Freeride CityRider scooter.

 They recently updated their low-key stylish scooter, making it more powerful for short, everyday commuting.
-The CityRider really hits a sweet spot for entry-level scooters.
+The CityRider electric scooter really hits a sweet spot for entry-level scooters.

 We know ... we know ... there are a ton of other scooters in this price range (and we've tested most of them).

-But seriously, performance-wise the CityRider is one of the best in its class, with over 15 mph speed, 13.1 mi of range, and (slow but steady) hill climbing ability.
+But seriously, performance-wise the CityRider scooter is one of the best in its class, with over 15 mph speed, 13.1 miles of range, and (slow but steady) hill climbing ability.

 It's not the fastest off the start line, but its acceleration matches its looks: smooth, laid back, and will get you where you need to go.
 We kinda want to slap some stickers on it and hit the beach (it's got that vibe).
 But that's not what we love most about it.